-However, Project 2010 will most probably be upgraded from a previous version, or as a replacement for a previous product (non-Microsoft).
-This scenario can open the door for introduction of Project 2010 at the level of the information worker.
-They reside at the departmental level where a group, team or class of stakeholders requires the capabilities to map and track work against budgets and time.
-Project 2010 has the power to appeal to more departments that are non-IT.
+However, Project 2010 usually is upgraded from a previous version or as a replacement for a previous product (non-Microsoft).
+This scenario can open the door for introduction of Project 2010 at the information worker level.
+Information workers reside at the departmental level where a group, team, or class of stakeholders requires the capabilities to map and track work against budgets and time.
+Project 2010 can appeal to many non-IT departments.
 Historically, the IT department was tasked with sourcing a technology that would meet business users’ needs.
-Project 2010 is exposing business users throughout the organization to the platform’s capabilities and these stakeholders are identifying additional emerging and immediate needs for this solution.
+Project 2010 exposes business users throughout the organization to the platform’s capabilities, and these stakeholders are identifying additional emerging and immediate needs for this solution.

 Adhocracies, Islands of Excellence, and First Available

 More and more organizations are considering and approving capital expenses and process changes based on business cases.
-This practice is not necessarily new per se, but has become more frequent in response to the current external economic forces at play.
-That means organizations are initiating changes to counter-act these newer, external forces.
+This practice is not necessarily new per se but has become more frequent in response to the current external economic forces.
+That means organizations are initiating changes to counteract these newer, external forces.

-Many times this results in the sun-setting of some products, along with the launch of others.
-These actions usually will create a vortex for “pork” to be added on—call them corporate ear marks.
-Since the organization is launching this new product new technologies, training, or hiring are often tied to the product’s overhead.
-If a business case is not vetted and validated by multiple stakeholder levels within the organization, then quick and ill-informed decisions on lesser solutions may be made to plug the immediate business need or hole.
+Many times this results in the sunsetting of some products and the launch of others.
+These actions usually create a vortex for “pork” to be added—call them corporate ear marks.
+Since the organization is launching this new product, new technologies, training, or hiring are often tied to the product’s overhead.
+If a business case is not vetted and validated by multiple stakeholder levels within the organization, quick and ill-informed decisions on lesser solutions may be made to plug the immediate business need or hole.

-Without a clear review of the business case, poor decisions may be made based on unseen personal or political partnerships, despite high-functioning or well performing “islands of excellence” within organizational departments.
+Without a clear review of the business case, poor decisions may be made based on unseen personal or political partnerships, despite high-functioning or well-performing islands of excellence within organizational departments.

 Project 2010 is getting a second look from many stakeholders, even if there isn’t yet an official corporate approval.
-These POEs cannot be ignored, especially as they lead to an identification of the needs of the PPM culture and an identification of potential growth paths for the organization.
+These POEs cannot be ignored, especially as they lead to an identification of the needs of the PPM culture and of potential growth paths for the organization.

-The Emerging Stakeholder: The PMO’s Primary and Secondary Stakeholders
+Emerging Stakeholders: The PMO’s Primary and Secondary Stakeholders

 Organizations are making significant reinvestments in their internal and external suppliers and in consumer relationships.
 These investments should also include the reworking of any information systems that are difficult to extract information from, challenging or near impossible to maintain, or just plain archaic.

-Organizational remodeling efforts should consider improving the enterprise as a whole and not just focus on one or two departments.
-Including the PMO as a stakeholder in these decisions will be the Plan of Execution for further development of the PPM environment.
-The inclusion of this holistic viewpoint will help identify growth needs from the Project 2010 solution and enable an organization to turn on targeted features and functionality as it matures.
-For example, when a construction or IT organization begins to experience work volumes or increased resource demand outside their normal capacity, physical location they might consider upgrading to Project Server from just using project as a desktop scheduling tool and utilize the features found when leveraging a consolidated resource pool and common dashboard rollup reports that are uniform across all projects.
+Organizational remodeling efforts should consider improving the enterprise as a whole rather than focusing on one or two departments.
+Including the PMO as a stakeholder in these decisions will be a best practice to ensure that the plan of execution for further development will be applied holistically to the PPM environment (Project Server 2010)[AU: clarify meaning].
+This holistic viewpoint will help identify growth needs from the Project 2010 solution and enable an organization to turn on targeted features and functionality as it matures.
+For example, when a construction or IT organization begins to experience work volumes or increased resource demand outside its normal capacity or physical location, it might consider expanding their use of Project Server from just a desktop scheduling tool to utilizing its more advanced features to leverage a consolidated resource pool and common dashboard roll-up reports that are uniform across all projects.
+[AU: ok?]